pomerium/pomerium/docs/docs/identity-providers.md

 IDP_CLIENT_SECRET="xxxxxx"
 ```

-When a user first uses pomerium to login, they will be presented with an authorization screen similar to the following.
+When a user first uses Pomerium to login, they will be presented with an authorization screen similar to the following.

 ![gitlab access authorization screen](./gitlab/gitlab-verify-access.png)